-Labeling your symptoms will often dictate treatment.
+Labeling your symptoms often dictates treatment.
 Alzheimer’s is a specific diagnosis of a type of dementia.
-A physical examination that includes various tests will help healthcare professionals diagnose the reasons you are experiencing these symptoms.
-The causes can vary and could include other diseases, medications, vitamin deficiencies and even dehydration.
+Your healthcare professional(s) will perform various tests as well as a physical examine to diagnose the cause of your symptoms.
+The causes vary and can include other diseases, medications, vitamin deficiencies and even dehydration.

-If your condition is labeled Alzheimer’s you will likely be prescribed medication, whereas mild symptoms of dementia will often be treated differently.
-Treatment to alleviate the symptoms of dementia not considered Alzheimer’s or from another specifically identified cause will often include suggestions for lifestyle changes.
+Your doctor will likely prescribe medication if you are diagnosed with Alzheimer’s.
+(S)he will often treat mild symptoms of dementia quite differently.
+Treatment to alleviate the symptoms of dementia not considered Alzheimer’s or from another specifically identified cause will often include lifestyle changes.

-Exercise is considered important in the treatment of symptoms of dementia associated with natural aging and Alzheimer’s.
-Research is ongoing and there are few thorough explanations for the reasons that exercise seems to help prevent and improve symptoms of dementia.
-However, the evidence is strong enough so that medical professionals everywhere suggest an exercise for older patients including those with Alzheimer’s.
+Many consider exercise important in the treatment of symptoms of dementia and Alzheimer’s.
+Despite ongoing research, there are few thorough explanations for why exercise seems to help prevent and improve symptoms of dementia.
+Still, the evidence is strong enough so that medical professionals everywhere recommend exercise for older patients, including those with Alzheimer’s.

 Cognitive exercises, such as puzzles and games, often help treat the symptoms of dementia and early stage Alzheimer’s disease.
 There is ongoing research into the effectiveness of different cognitive exercises to help with these diseases.
 As of now, researchers have not found a conclusive answer.
 But, since there is no downside to doing puzzles and playing games, we suggest giving them a try.
 Another reason is that you just might have some fun too.

 Even after seeing symptoms of dementia, you should make efforts to remain active and engaged.
 Because there is evidence that working to stay active and healthy helps slow down the onset of age-related dementia symptoms you should do so even if you need a companion or other healthcare professional to help you.